Your thoughts on Saturday's game

 - Published

-We asked for your views on Saturday's Premier League game between Bournemouth and Fulham.
+We asked for your views on Saturday's Premier League game between Crystal Palace and Leicester.

 Here are some of your comments: